Wildcats vs. Friars: First Round Betting Trends, Record ATS, Home/Road Splits

 - This season, Kentucky has won 13 of its 19 games, or 68.4%, when favored by at least -190 on the moneyline.

+- The Friars have a win-loss record of 2-5 with odds of +155 or worse this year.

-- The bookmakers' moneyline implies a 65.5% chance of a victory for Kentucky.
+- The moneyline set for this matchup implies Providence has a 39.2% chance of coming away with a victory in the contest.

 Kentucky vs. Providence Over/Under Stats